 Who Benefits from New Housing Supply?
 (2019-2021)

 In this research project, I investigate the impact of new housing supply on the distribution of rents.
 The project started in June 2019 and the anticipated duration is two years.
 It is funded by Deutsche Forschungsgemeinschaft.

 Private markets contribute to the supply of affordable (rental) housing.
 The central theoretical mechanism is called „filtering“, a term referring to the fact that housing units „filter down“ the housing quality distribution as they age.
 The mirror-image view is that households move up the housing quality ladder when their income increases.
 Their previous housing unit can then be occupied by households with relatively lower incomes.
 Taken at face value, this suggests that it takes a long time until a newly supplied housing unit has reached a quality standard that is accessible to low-income households.
 However, this need not be true if households „jump“ up the housing quality ladder.
-For instance, a young, well-educated couple might move from a small two-bedroom apartment in a mediocre neighborhood to a new single-family home in an affluent suburb.
-This new single-family home would then have a direct effect on the effective supply of relatively cheap housing in the mediocre neighborhood.
+This may be the case if moving costs are taken into account.

 The project’s main goal is to quantify this relationship.
 How strongly does the rent distribution of a city react to the supply of housing by private markets?
 The central methodological difficulty is to find a source of variation in new housing supply that is unrelated to the state of the local housing market.
 This is necessary because cities with strong and growing housing demand will likely also attract more housing developers.
 The pure correlation between (changes in) rents and new housing supply might thus even be positive.
 As a solution, I propose to use weather-induced delays during the construction phase.
 These delays lead to a smaller number of housing completions in a given year.
 I find that a shock to new supply of single-family housing to a local market induces a decrease of rents at all quality levels.